Joes-Minions/wayfare-api/README.md

-PolyRides API
+Wayfare API
 =============

-The backend of PolyRides, an app for connecting drivers and passengers for long distance road trips.
+The backend of Wayfare, an app for connecting drivers and passengers for long distance road trips.

 ## Getting Started
 ### Pre-requisites